-- Difficulty breathing
+- Difficulty breathing.

-There are always natural remedies to help little ones (or even yourself) when it comes to upset tummies, vomiting and diarrhea.
+There are always natural remedies to help little ones (or even yourself) when it comes to upset tummies, vomiting, and diarrhea.

-“If your child is already well onto solids (i.e. not young babies), try mashed banana on dry toast.
-Or grate an apple, allow it to go brown.
-Mix in a little sugar and cinnamon to taste and eat slowly.
+‘If your child is already well onto solids (i.e. not young babies), try mashed banana on dry toast.
+Or grate an apple, allow it to go brown, and add a few drops of hot water; then mix in a little sugar and cinnamon to taste, and eat slowly.

-It is also important that the intake of fluids are maintained.
+‘It is also important that the intake of fluids is maintained.
 Stick to water or the commercial rehydration formulas that keep mineral salt levels high in the body.

 The most important aspect to all of this is to replace the pro-biotics that are being excreted rather quickly.
-The pro-biotics are crucial to helping with diarrhea.
+The pro-biotics are crucial in helping with diarrhea.
 When the gut is in balance, it functions correctly.
-However, with diarrhea, there is a chance that an infection has killed off many of the pro-biotic well as many of them leaving the body with the diarrhea.
+With diarrhea, however, there is a chance that an infection has killed off many of the pro-biotics, as well as many of them leaving the body with the diarrhea.
 By replacing them, you give the body a much better chance at getting better faster and then maintaining that balance.